Chief of the General Staff (Israel): Significance

 Given the importance of the IDF in Israeli society, the Chief of the General Staff is an important public figure in Israel.
-On appointment of a new Chief of the General Staff, mass-circulation papers such as Yediot Aharonot and Israel Hayom customarily provide their readers with large-scale portrait photos of the new Chief.
+On appointment of a new Chief of the General Staff, mass-circulation papers such as Yedioth Ahronoth and Israel Hayom customarily provide their readers with large-scale portrait photos of the new Chief.
 Former Chiefs of the General Staff often parlay the prominence of their position into political life, and sometimes the business world.
 Two Chiefs of the General Staff (Yitzhak Rabin and Ehud Barak) have become Prime Minister of Israel and eleven others (Yigael Yadin, Moshe Dayan, Tzvi Tzur, Haim Bar-Lev, Mordechai Gur, Rafael Eitan, Amnon Lipkin-Shahak, Shaul Mofaz, Moshe Ya'alon, Gabi Ashkenazi, and Benny Gantz) have served in the Knesset.
 Of these, only Tzur did not get appointed to the Cabinet.

 Six former Chiefs of the General Staff (Dayan, Rabin, Barak, Mofaz, Ya'alon, and Gantz) held the position of Defense Minister, widely considered to be one of the most powerful ministerial posts in the country and the immediate civilian superior of the Chief of the General Staff.
-The current holder of the post (as of March 2021) is former Chief of the General Staff Benny Gantz.
 Moshe Dayan served also as Foreign Minister.
-Soon after his discharge, Dan Halutz became the CEO of a prestigious car importer.
+Soon after his discharge, Dan Halutz became the CEO of a car importer.
 Ehud Barak took a hiatus from politics twice after defeats for re-election and pursued international business ventures.